-Weston State Hospital, also called the Trans-Allegheny Lunatic Asylum (TALA), was a psychiatric facility that operated from 1864-1994 and served patients with various "mental illnesses."
-The building, which was constructed from 1858-1881 was designed by Richard Andrews; the floor plan and overall furnishing of the hospital, however, was somewhat inspired by Dr. Kirkbride who felt mental health patients needed housing that provided therapeutic features such as many windows for sunlight and access to fresh air.
-Moreover, this hospital was designed to be self-sustained by those working at the asylum and patients alike; working in the garden would be a positive mental and physical stimulator for the patients, as those in authority believed.
+Trans-Allegheny Lunatic Asylum (TALA), was a psychiatric facility that operated from 1864-1994 and served patients exhibiting atypical behaviors.
+Over the years, the institution was also known as West Virginia Hospital for the Insane/Weston State Hospital.
+The main building, which was constructed from 1858-1881, was designed by Richard Andrews and features an eclectic blending of revival styles.
+The general layout and furnishing of the hospital was guided by Dr. Thomas Kirkbride, who felt mental health patients needed housing that provided therapeutic features such as many windows for sunlight and access to fresh air.
+Moreover, this hospital was designed to be self-sustained by those working at the asylum and patients alike; working in the garden would be a positive mental and physical stimulator for the patients.
+Despite the lofty goals of the institution, it was plagued by overcrowding and underfunding.
+Conditions quickly deteriorated and by the middle of the twentieth century the environment for patients was deplorable.
+Experimental therapies and brutal medical procedures exacerbated issues.
 Due to the shift in mental health care from the asylum to more community-based efforts and because of the overall deterioration of the building, the hospital was closed in the 90’s.
 Today, a new owner has reopened the hospital, advertising a living historical monument where heritage tours and even haunted ghost tours are offered to the public.

 Backstory and Context